-All lecturers are specialist theatre production practitioners and deliver the course to the highest current industry standards.
+All Theatre Production lecturers are specialist practitioners with a wealth of relevant experience, ensuring that they deliver the course to the highest current industry standards.

 - Course Leader Michael Budmani is a Stage and Production Manager with extensive experience at the RSC, Birmingham Royal Ballet and Scottish Opera.

-- Lecturer Rob Sayer is a highly experienced and respected Lighting practitioner, and author and editor of On Stage Lighting – the leading article website bringing the reality of professional stage lighting in the 21st century.
+- Senior Lecturer Rob Sayer is a highly experienced and respected stage and event lighting practitioner, and author and editor of On Stage Lighting – the leading article website bringing the reality of professional stage lighting in the 21st century.

-- Lecturer Chris Britton is a scenic design and construction specialist, whose credits include work for Bristol Old Vic, Cosgrove Hall Films and Richmond Theatre.
+- Lecturer in Scenography Chris Britton is a scenic design and construction specialist, whose credits include work for Bristol Old Vic, Cosgrove Hall Films and Richmond Theatre.

 Year 1 (Skill Acquisition)

 - An Introduction to Stage Lighting, Sound and AV

 - Stagecraft (Construction Methods & Practice)